As seen in:

-- Your work experience section should include your most recent job first.
+- Include your most recent job first.

 - Your achievements can include: optimizing vehicle position to reduce wait times, maintaining a clean vehicle, earning a high rating by providing exceptional customer service, handling financial reports, and the like.

-Uber Driver Job Ddescription for a Resume
+Uber Driver Job Description for a Resume

 Uber, Los Angeles, CA